 Most Taxpayers are under the assumption that they will not face an audit by the IRS or their State Revenue Agency.
 In addition, taxpayers are unaware or believe that even if they do face an audit that tax penalties do not apply to them but to high net worth individuals and businesses.
 Unfortunately, these assumptions are incorrect.
-It is true that high net worth individual do get audited possibly more but so are individuals that income levels are closer to the state or national average.
+It is true that high net worth individuals do get audited possibly more but so are individuals that income levels are closer to the state or national average.
 An audit can have devastating effects on an individual’s finances regardless of the individual income.

-The IRS may take several years before they are able to detect a mistake, a disallowed deduction or oversight by a taxpayer.
-Furthermore, your tax liability may be continuing to grow as you have been engaged in the same or similar pattern or behavior over the subsequent years.
+The IRS may take several years before they are able to detect a mistake, a disallowed deduction, or oversight by a taxpayer.
+Furthermore, your tax liability may be continuing to grow as you have been engaged in the same or similar pattern of behavior over the subsequent years.
 Once the IRS has detected an issue and engages in a tax enforcement action against the taxpayer, there could be significant penalties and accumulated interest.
 Therefore, a taxpayer could be burdened with a much larger tax liability that could cause significant hardship and financial ruin.

 What is an Offer in Compromise?

 If you are facing a large tax debt that is far more than you can possibly pay, an IRS Offer in Compromise program might be able to provide you with tax relief.
 An Offer in Compromise may provide you with tax relief by offering the IRS far less than the full amount you may owe.
 Furthermore, not all taxpayers may want to take this route as some may not qualify and once you do qualify there are various conditions that you must abide by.

 How Do I Determine I Need Tax Relief and When Is it Suitable to File?